-Last, but far from least, the hallmark of a highly successful online course is that it actually leads to learning.
+Last, but far from least, the hallmark of a highly successful online course is that it actually leads to learning and personal development.
 That may sound obvious, but if you don’t really understand what your learners need, don’t take instructional design seriously, and don’t have a solid plan for supporting learners throughout the learning process, then the likelihood of the experience really having an impact is low.

 Demonstrating impact doesn’t have to be complicated.
 I offer some guidance in this article on demonstrating educational impact.
-The main thing is to make it a clear goal from the very beginning, and then make it a habit as you continue to create and sell online learning.
+The main thing is to make achieving learning outcomes a clear goal from the very beginning, and then make it a habit as you continue to create course material and sell online learning.

 Where can I sell my courses online?

-Okay, so you have decided online courses are worth it.
-You’ve done the homework to map a path to profitability.
-And you’re clear on how to create a successful online course.
+Okay, so you have decided selling online courses is worth it and that you’re ready to start selling.
+You’ve done the homework to identify your unique selling point and to map a path to profitability.
+Essentially, you’re clear on how to create an online course.